 WHO WE ARE

 Philip Conkling is a writer, editor, and environmental leader with a distinguished career in conservation, community development, and nonprofit leadership.
 In 1983, he founded the Island Institute, a nonprofit organization dedicated to sustaining Maine’s island and coastal communities.
 He led the organization for three decades, shaping its mission and impact while also serving as the founding publisher of Island Journal and The Working Waterfront.
-While at the Island Institute, he helped launch Fox Island Wind, a community wind power cooperative that has helped the island communities of Vinalhaven and North Haven achieve energy independence.
+During his tenure at the Island Institute, he helped launch Fox Islands Wind, a community wind power cooperative that has enabled the island communities of Vinalhaven and North Haven to achieve energy independence.

 A prolific author, Conkling has written extensively on coastal sustainability and climate change.
-His book, The Fate of Greenland – Lessons from Abrupt Climate Change, earned the Phi Beta Kappa Award for best science book of the year in 2011.
-He is also the author of Islands in Time and continues to contribute thought-provoking writing to various Maine publications.
+His book, The Fate of Greenland: Lessons from Abrupt Climate Change, received the Phi Beta Kappa Award for Best Science Book of the Year in 2011.
+He is also the author of Islands in Time and continues to contribute thought-provoking articles to various Maine publications.

-Conkling holds a B.A. from Harvard University and an M.F.S. from the Yale School of Forestry and Environmental Studies.
-In 2013, he was awarded an honorary doctorate from Bowdoin College in recognition of his contributions to environmental sustainability, community resilience, and nonprofit leadership.
+He holds a B.A. from Harvard University and an M.F.S. from the Yale School of Forestry and Environmental Studies.
+In 2013, Bowdoin College awarded him an honorary doctorate in recognition of his contributions to environmental sustainability, community resilience, and nonprofit leadership.

 Peter Ralston has been photographing the coast of Maine since 1978, drawn especially to the working communities that shape the region's unique character.
 Peter’s imagery, both archival and new, enhances our projects, bringing client stories to life with authenticity and artistry.
 Known for his intimate portrayal of Maine's coastal life, Peter's photography captures the timeless connection between the people and landscape of the area.
 His work has appeared in numerous books, magazines, and network television programs, and has been exhibited in galleries, collections, and museums across the United States and internationally.